-On May 23, 2019, the company announced reaching a settlement agreement with a former executive who has received a favorable ruling against Wi2Wi from the Ontario Superior Court in the garnishment proceedings.
-As part of the settlement, the Company has paid a lump sum of CAD 500,000 and issued 4,000,000 common shares from treasury at a deemed price of CAD0.075 per common shares.
+On May 23, 2019, the Company announced reaching a settlement agreement with a former executive who has received a favorable ruling against Wi2Wi from the Ontario Superior Court in the garnishment proceedings.
+As part of the settlement, the Company has paid a lump sum of CAD 500 and issued 4,000,000 common shares from treasury at a fair value of CAD 0.075 per common share.